jorgenschaefer/typoel/README.md

 until you get the quotation mark you wanted.

-`M-x typo-change-language` lets you change which quotation marks to use.
+`M-x typo-change-language` lets you change which quotation marks to use in a single buffer.
+To change globally, add `(setq-default typo-language <language>)` to your initialization files.
 This is also configurable, in case you want to add your own.

 ## Dashes and Dots